ajbudhi/Airline_Startup_Project/README.md

 ## Conclusion

-Out of the top 4 manufacturers,, we recommend choosing Airbus manufactured airplanes that use either Turbo Jet and Turbo Shaft engine.
+We recommend choosing Airbus manufactured airplanes that use a Turbo Jet engine.

 ## Further Investigation